 There are three different ordering "pathways" you can take to get the custom bass drumhead of your dreams - two work through our revolutionary HeadBuilder online design tool, and the third allows you to place your order, send us your artwork and leave the work to us.

 The right one for you depends on what you have and what you want to do.
 Here are a number of scenarios and options:

-Please feel free to contact us with any other questions you have before ordering!back to top
+Please feel free to contact us with any other questions you have before ordering!

 The answer to this question is yes, absolutely!
 Our new HeadBuilder system gives you access to literally MILLIONS of images, and it provides the text, scaling and rotating tools you need to create your own custom bass drumhead from scratch.

 But what if you want the help of a professional?
 Thankfully, we can help there, too.
 But before you start jumping for joy, let's all get on the same page...

 First, we need to clarify the difference between a custom design and custom illustration.
 Basically, custom design is your standard fare -- layout, design, typesetting, drop shadows, colors, general presentation, etc. Custom ILLUSTRATION on the other hand usually involves hand-drawing, painting or otherwise manually creating a work of art literally from scratch.
 In other words, commissioning a one-of-a-kind piece of artwork from a very talented (and usually expensive) artist.